ThreadR-r/Incedo-Coding-Test/README.md

 For documentation:
 - JSDoc

+## Documentation

+An simple HTML documentation is available in the `./doc/` folder.

 ## Improvement possibilities:

 - A better management of error exceptions, returning an error code for instances, when the LastFM API is not available, or when the CSV File already exists.